hackclub/hackpad/hackpads/GamerPad/README.md

 - OLED display integration -> showing a hint about the current layer, also showing the recently pressed keys
 - display of the macros, maybe even adding another layer that allows controlling the displayed info
+- instead of using 3 keys for 3 layers, use only 2 (for switching one layer up/down) or just 1 (for switching to next layer) -> 1 or 2 more keys for actual functionality

 ## BoM